denoland/docs/runtime/fundamentals/security.md

 Allow importing code from the Web.
 By default Deno limits hosts you can import code from.
 This is true for both static and dynamic imports.

-If you want to dynamic import code - either using `import()` or `new Worker()` API an additional permissions need to be granted.
-Importing from local file system [requires `--allow-read`](#file-system-read-access), but Deno also allows to import from `http:` and `https:` URLs.
+If you want to dynamically import code, either using the `import()` or the `new Worker()` APIs, additional permissions need to be granted.
+Importing from the local file system [requires `--allow-read`](#file-system-read-access), but Deno also allows to import from `http:` and `https:` URLs.
 In such case you will need to specify an explicit `--allow-import` flag: